fgauna12/fgauna12.github.io/_posts/2020-04-04-terraform-input-variables-using-azure-devops.md

 ## Terraform

-Let's say you have the following variables.
+Let's say you have the following input variables defined in Terraform.

 ```hcl
 variable "app_name" {